edrosten/autoconf_tutorial/README.md

 ```
 Wait, what?

-The AVR is a "non hosted" platform in that it has no OS.
+The AVR is a “non hosted” platform in that it has no OS.
 That means that you
 can't expect obvious bits of the C++ standard library to be there.
 While this is
 an obscure case, it does illustrate the next topic very nicely which is: